Pedometrics, Landscape Analysis, and GIS Core Resarch Lab ('GIS and Spectral Lab')

 Location of the Laboratory

-The GIS Research Laboratory is located in McCarty Hall A 1184, Soil and Water Science Department, University of Florida.
+The Pedometrics, Landscape Analysis, and GIS Laboratory is located in McCarty Hall A 1184 and G197, Soil and Water Science Department, University of Florida.

-Virtual machines (VMs) are also used to provide convenient remote access to a secure work environment, software and workspace.
+Virtual machines (VMs): Besides the physical computer lab VMs (SWS-GIS VMs) are also used to provide convenient remote access to a secure work environment, software and workspace.

 Email: sabgru @ ufl.edu